 Filipina 202: How to Marry and Migrate the Filipina of Your Dreams – is a follow-on to Filipina 101, with important information on what to do after finding the Philippines 'girl of your dreams'.
 It includes comprehensive information on marriage and migration to the Philippines.

 Filipina 303: Making the Magic Last is a brief guide to better understanding of Filipina–Western Relationships, covering further aspects of life with a Filipina, concentrating on the unique cultural challenges that Filipina-Western relationships face and details some ideas on how to make marriage to a Filipina last, whether it's based in the husband's home country or involves a move to the Philippines.

 Conserving savings and earning money after moving to the Philippines

 Apart from partnership issues, foreigners, among them a lot of Americans and English-speakers from other parts of the world, are enjoying life in the Philippines.
 It is a lot cheaper than developed Western countries, the weather is often better, certainly warmer, and there are a lot of great activities to participate in, whatever one's age.

-However, 2008 saw great changes for a lot of people, and 2013 is likely to be no better.
+The past eight years have seen great changes for a lot of people economically, and even by 2014 in many cases things are not much better.
 Job losses, business failures, homelessness, retirement funds and investment 'nest eggs' gone, even stolen.
 Most people need to continue earning money even when they think they should have retired and 'put their feet up', content that their pension or investment income would keep them for the rest of their lives.
 Sadly, times have changed and many are struggling to maintain even a reasonable standard of living.

 It's difficult enough to 'survive' in one's home country, let alone contemplate starting again in someone else's.
 You need local knowledge so that you can conserve what you already have built up back home as well as find new, safe ways of earning more money in your chosen new country.